-Here’s a quick success story.
+Here’s a quick success story:

 One of our senior vets was eligible for over $24,000 in aid in 2021 and didn’t know it.
-He was able to get that lump sum after finishing his application with the help of an attorney.
+He was able to get that lump sum after finishing his application with the help of our attorney.

 Senior veterans don’t just benefit on the legal front, they get specialized medical care and attention as well.
 Once a month, a VA doctor visits our senior home and conducts checkups, diagnoses illnesses, and prescribes helpful medications to residents.

 Medical specialists from the Florence Office come to Ivy Knoll to assist elderly veterans with their health.
 Nurse practitioners come in once a week to offer additional assistance.